TodePond/tadiweb/guides/tadi-document.md

 TadiDocument is a language for making web documents.

-Its files end in `.html`, which stands for "happy typing many lines" because typing many lines of it makes you happy.
+Its files end in `.html`, which stands for "happy typing many lines".

 ## Structure